NathanJesudason/Cuttlefish/README.md

 ...
 ```

 ...then navigating to the specified URL.
-This version also auto-refreshes, but is limited since there's no backend capabilities.
+This version also hot reloads, but is limited since there's no backend capabilities.

 ### Run Unit Tests